Mutual Fund FAQs

 You are a grandfathered shareholder if you satisfy one or more the following criteria:

-- Your account holding Legacy Class A or Legacy Class B shares was established before May 1, 2006.
+- Your account holding Legacy Class A shares was established before May 1, 2006.

-- Your account holding Legacy Class A or Legacy Class B shares is established after April 30, 2006, as a result of the death or divorce of one or more individual shareholder(s) who had a grandfathered account.
+- Your account holding Legacy Class A shares is established after April 30, 2006, as a result of the death or divorce of one or more individual shareholder(s) who had a grandfathered account.

 There are no charges for redeeming Class A shares.
 If you redeem Class B shares, you may be assessed a contingent deferred sales charge based on the length of time you've held the shares.
 Shares held for seven years or longer will not be subject to the contingent deferred sales charge.
 Any time shares are redeemed, you may be taxed on any realized gains associated with those shares.